-Truist and Truist Bank are also subject to a 2.5% capital conservation buffer.
+Truist and Truist Bank are also subject to a 2.5% capital conservation buffer for CET1, Tier 1 capital and Total capital.
 The capital conservation buffer is an amount above the minimum levels designed to ensure that banks remain well-capitalized, even in adverse economic scenarios.
+On March 4, 2020, the FRB issued a final rule discussed further below under the "Stress Capital Buffer Requirements" section.
+Beginning in the 2020 CCAR cycle, the stress capital buffer replaced the existing capital conservation buffer.